Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1100.md

 JCloud plugin for Jenkins - should support hot slaves in the cloud -not ready for prime time

+What about emergency patches?
+External updates?
+External updates should be just a matter of testing the app.
+Perhaps consider "thou shalt not install from the interwebs".

+fpm - used to bundle gems as an rpm - love fpm

 ## What will we do now?
 What needs to happen next?